History of Afghanistan: Reigns of Nadir Khan and Zahir Khan

 Mohammed Nadir Khan became King of Afghanistan on 15 October 1929 after he took control of Afghanistan by defeating the Habibullah Kalakani.
-He then executed him in 1 November of same year.
+He then executed him on 1 November of same year.
 He began consolidating power and regenerating the country.
 He abandoned the reforms of Amanullah Khan in favour of a more gradual approach to modernisation.
 In 1933, however, he was assassinated in a revenge killing by a student from Kabul.

 Mohammad Zahir Shah, Nadir Khan's 19-year-old son, succeeded to the throne and reigned from 1933 to 1973.
 The Afghan tribal revolts of 1944–1947 saw Zahir Shah's reign being challenged by Zadran, Safi and Mangal tribesmen led by Mazrak Zadran and Salemai among others.
-Until 1946 Zahir Shah ruled with the assistance of his uncle Sardar Mohammad Hashim Khan, who held the post of Prime Minister and continued the policies of Nadir Khan.
-In 1946, another of Zahir Shah's uncles, Sardar Shah Mahmud Khan, became Prime Minister and began an experiment allowing greater political freedom, but reversed the policy when it went further than he expected.
-In 1953, he was replaced as Prime Minister by Mohammed Daoud Khan, the king's cousin and brother-in-law.
+Until 1946 Zahir Shah ruled with the assistance of his uncle Mohammad Hashim Khan, who held the post of prime minister and continued the policies of Nadir Khan.
+In 1946, another of Zahir Shah's uncles, Shah Mahmud Khan, became prime minister and began an experiment allowing greater political freedom, but reversed the policy when it went further than he expected.
+In 1953, he was replaced as prime minister by Mohammed Daoud Khan, the king's cousin and brother-in-law.
 Daoud looked for a closer relationship with the Soviet Union and a more distant one towards Pakistan.
 However, disputes with Pakistan led to an economic crisis and he was asked to resign in 1963.
 From 1963 until 1973, Zahir Shah took a more active role.

 In 1964, King Zahir Shah promulgated a liberal constitution providing for a bicameral legislature to which the king appointed one-third of the deputies.
 The people elected another third, and the remainder were selected indirectly by provincial assemblies.
 Although Zahir's "experiment in democracy" produced few lasting reforms, it permitted the growth of parties on both the left and the right.
 This included the communist People's Democratic Party of Afghanistan (PDPA), which had close ideological ties to the Soviet Union.
 In 1967, the PDPA split into two major rival factions: the Khalq (Masses) was headed by Nur Muhammad Taraki and Hafizullah Amin who were supported by elements within the military, and the Parcham (Banner) led by Babrak Karmal.